MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 - **TargetAsId**  The sequence number for the hanging process.
 - **TypeCode**  Bitmap describing the hang type.
 - **WaitingOnAppName**  If this is a cross process hang waiting for an application, this has the name of the application.
-- **WaitingOnAppVersion**  If this is a cross process hang, this has the version of the application for which it is waiting.
+- **WaitingOnAppVersion**  If this is a cross process hang, this has the version of the application for which it's waiting.
-- **WaitingOnPackageFullName**  If this is a cross process hang waiting for a package, this has the full name of the package for which it is waiting.
+- **WaitingOnPackageFullName**  If this is a cross process hang waiting for a package, this has the full name of the package for which it's waiting.
-- **WaitingOnPackageRelativeAppId**  If this is a cross process hang waiting for a package, this has the relative application id of the package.
+- **WaitingOnPackageRelativeAppId**  If this is a cross process hang waiting for a package, this has the relative application ID of the package.

 ## Holographic events